Books & Products

 by Rainer W. Bussman and Douglas Sharon

 A guide to 510 plants used in the medicine and shamanic practices of northern Peru.
 The herbalism of the region is a rich legacy that dates back at least 2000 years.
 Having survived 500 years of colonial persecution it now confronts the threat of losing many important medicines due to deforestation and mining in the Andes along with the erosion of cultural knowledge that faces many traditions in this age of global capitalism.
 This book is a major conservation effort for preserving botanical wisdom.
 Each plant has an entry with common and scientific names, detailed uses, administration and preparations along with a black and white photo of the dried or fresh plant as it is commonly found in the Peruvian herbal markets.
 One of the only books in English to thoroughly document plants used in Andean herbalism, serving as an important repository of unique plant knowledge.
 Though the focus is northern coastal and the adjacent highlands of Peru, many of these plants are utilized throughout the Andes.
 We have found this an invaluable reference for our own Andean studies.
-The entire text is bilingual English/Spanish.
+The entire text is bilingual English/Spanish. sold out

-Principles and Practic in Plant Conservation
+Principles and Practice in Plant Conservation

 by David R. Given